 If you have a loan insured by the Federal Housing Administration, or FHA, you may be eligible for forbearance, a loan modification or a 90-day delay in foreclosure, to help you catch up on payments.

-Here are other government resources:
+Here are key government disaster resources:

-- If your mortgage is FHA-insured, call the National Servicing Center at (877) 622-8525.
+If your mortgage is FHA-insured, call the National Servicing Center at (877) 622-8525.

-- For home loans backed by the U.S. Department of Veterans Affairs, call (877) 827-3702 to speak with a loan technician.
+For home loans backed by the U.S. Department of Veterans Affairs, call (877) 827-3702 to speak with a loan technician.

-- The Consumer Financial Protection Bureau offers a helpful resource page for homeowners impacted by natural disasters.
+The Consumer Financial Protection Bureau offers a helpful resource page for homeowners impacted by natural disasters.

 “Relief” doesn’t mean your lender is forgiving your mortgage debt.
 Even with the forbearance programs backed by the government, the amount that is deferred will still be owed.

-Scammers try to capitalize on natural disasters to trick consumers into paying them with promises of help that will never come.
+Scammers try to capitalize on natural disasters to trick consumers into paying them with promises of mortgage help that will never come.
 Be cautious of calls from people claiming to offer mortgage relief on behalf of a government agency or lender, or asking for fees upfront for a loan or service.

 When talking with your lender, ask for written confirmations and contact information if you have any follow-up questions or concerns, to reduce your potential wait time.
 And always get contracts for relief programs in writing and, when possible, store a copy digitally (in the cloud) so you can access it on the go.

-- Hurricane Florence: Resources for homeowners and homebuyers
+- Hurricane Resources for homeowners and homebuyers

 - Homeowners insurance: 7 things to know about what hurricane-related damage is covered